 What Is a Bot Detection and Mitigation Software?

-Bot detection and mitigation software allows you to let through legitimate traffic and identify and/or block bots.
-By extracting data relating to the connection type or device used, you can understand whether a visitor is a human or bot.
+Bot detection and mitigation software allow you to let through legitimate traffic and identify and/or block bots.
+By extracting data relating to the connection type or device used, you can understand whether a visitor is a human or a bot.

 Regardless of your industry, it’s important to understand who your web visitors are.
 Bots, which are essentially scripts, or computer programs, aren’t always nefarious but are still worth investigating, as they can be closely connected to cybercrime and online fraud.